vives-softwareengineering-2019/thermostat/exercise.md

 #### Tests

-Instead of using an `app.rb` or other application to test the behaviour of the `JSONThermostat` we can me use of *Software Tests*.
+Instead of using an `app.rb` or other application to test the behavior of the `JSONThermostat` we can me use of *Software Tests*.
 In the `test` directory you can find some tests that will create an instance of your `JSONThermostat` class and will run some code against it.
 When everything works as expected, the tests will PASS.
 If your implementation is not correct, the tests will FAIL.
-These test will give feedback on the expected behaviour of your code.
+These test will give feedback on the expected behavior of your code.

 To run the tests, you can execute the following command: